klust/LUMI-BE-training-materials/docs/intro-evolving/07-Slurm.md

   ![Slide Specifying options](https://465000095.lumidata.eu/training-materials-web/intro-evolving/img/LUMI-BE-Intro-evolving-07-Slurm/SpecifyingOptions.png){ loading=lazy }
 </figure>

-Slurm commands have way more options and flags than we can discuss in this course or even the 4-day comprehensive course organised by the LUMI User Support Team.
+Slurm commands have way more options and flags than we can discuss in this course or any other course organised by the LUMI User Support Team.
 Moreover, if and how they work may depend on the specific configuration of Slurm.
 Slurm has so many options that no two clusters are the same.